stockphrase/no-silo/content/courses/writing-2/wr2-syllabus.md

 - regular class meetings
 - assigned X hours
-- TA meetings
+- Tutor meetings

 Four or more unexcused absences may result in repercussions ranging from significant reduction in GPA to failure of the course.
 If you have a religious observance that conflicts with your participation in the course, please meet with me beforehand to discuss appropriate accommodations.

 {{< hint note >}}
 <span style="color: var(--due)"><i class="fa-solid fa-star"></i></span> | As I mention in the [Health Information & Resources](/courses/writing-2/wr2-syllabus-revised/#span-stylecolor-var--duei-classfas-fa-virusispan-health-information--resources) section above: if you are very ill, please [don't be a hero](https://www.youtube.com/watch?v=Pe9JVLEBgcc) by dragging yourself into class to avoid an absence.
-I prefer that you consider the heath of the others in our class and stay home if you have a fever or are possibly contagious.
-If you experience an illness or other human problems of the sort that exceeds three absences, I will definitely listen and try to work out something with you.
+I prefer that you consider the health of the others in our class and stay home if you have a fever or are possibly contagious.
+If you experience an illness or other human problem of the sort that exceeds three absences, I will definitely listen and try to work out something with you.
 Of course, this may not be possible if your emergency is so prolonged that it prevents meaningful participation and commitment to the course.

 {{< /hint  >}}